SimplyBuilt/activejob-retriable/README.md

 This gem is aims to mimic most of the functionality of Sidekiq's RetryJobs middleware.

+## Support

+Backends that support the `enqueued_at` method are supported.
+A Runtime exeception is raised if this concern is included in a job with an unsupported backend.

+Test gem has only been tested with the Sidekiq backend.
+Please submit pull-requests and issues for backends that are not functioning properly.

 ## Testing

 The default `ActiveJob::QueueAdapters::TestAdapter` does not call